raminhossaini/ramin-dashboard/README.md

 	* Modify all database details.
 		- DBdriver can be SQLite3, MySQLi, or other CodeIgniter4 supported database driver

-Configure NGINX or Apache site
+Configure NGINX or Apache site (point to /public/)

 Get API code from https://openweathermap.org/api